 - Slowed down breathing

-For individuals who haven’t developed a tolerance to opioids, fentanyl abuse is known to be fatal.
-The reason behind this is the fact that the mere taking of the substance poses an elevated overdose risk.
+For individuals who haven’t developed a tolerance to opioids, fentanyl abuse is known to be fatal, which is the primary way how fentanyl kills you.
+The reason behind this is that mere taking of the substance poses an elevated overdose risk.
 Without such tolerance, the effects are even magnified and multiplied.

-Also, according to various studies, fentanyl abuse can lead to a depressed respiratory system, a condition which can easily progress to respiratory failure and fatal overdose.
-Mixing heroin and other stimulants like cocaine with Fentanyl can also amplify the damaging and lethal side effects of these drugs.
-Regardless if fentanyl is prescribed or recreationally abused, the drug is volatile and lethal.
+Also, according to various studies, fentanyl abuse can lead to a depressed respiratory system, a condition that can easily progress to respiratory failure and fatal overdose.
+Mixing heroin and other stimulants like cocaine with Fentanyl can also amplify these drugs’ damaging and lethal side effects.
+The drug is volatile and lethal regardless of whether fentanyl is prescribed or recreationally abused.

 Side Effects and Outcomes: